Eminent Chinese of the Ch'ing Period: History of the project

 Hummel, who had developed his Chinese language skills while a missionary in China, was Chairman of the Committee for the Promotion of Chinese Studies of the American Council of Learned Societies from 1930 to 1934.
 He worked with Mortimer Graves, executive director of the council, to plan a biographical dictionary of the Qing, and gained financial support from the Rockefeller Foundation.
 Plans were put into action when Hummel joined the Library of Congress in 1934.
 A younger colleague recalled that Hummel's concern with clarity and precision led him to read the entire text of ECCP aloud to search for better language.

 The printer for the volume did not know Chinese.
 Dr. Tu compiled a master file of every Chinese character in the text.
 These characters were then cast in Hong Kong, one for each time a character appeared.
 The characters were then placed in individual wooden frames and numbered by Dr. Tu.
 The printer put them one by one into the typesetter by hand.
 The ECCP is nonetheless nearly free of errors.

-The preface by Hu Shih, a leading scholar who had been China's Ambassador to the United States, praised Hummel and the more than fifty scholars who worked for nine years on the project These scholars came from the United States, Europe and Taiwan.
+The preface by Hu Shih, a leading scholar who had been China's Ambassador to the United States, praised Hummel and the more than fifty scholars who worked for nine years on the project.
 Among them were Knight Biggerstaff; Meribeth E. Cameron; Ch'i Ssu-ho; John K. Fairbank; L. Carrington Goodrich; Hu Shih; George Kennedy; Li Man-kuei; Hiromu Momose; Nancy Lee Swann; Teng Ssu-yu, who prepared many of the articles on the Taiping Rebellion; Earl Swisher; C. Martin Wilbur; Hellmut Wilhelm; J.C.
 Yang.